Insignificant Choice Polynomial Time: A Logic Capturing PTIME: Abstract

+An isomorphism $\sigma: A \rightarrow A^\prime$ extends in a natural way to structures and thus to states.
+That is, an {\em isomorphism between structures} $S$ and $S^\prime$ is defined by a bijection $\sigma: A \rightarrow A^\prime$ such that $f_{S^\prime}(\hat{\sigma}(b_1), \dots, \hat{\sigma}(b_n)) = \hat{\sigma}(f_S(b_1, \dots, b_n))$.
+This is the same notion of isomorphism as defined by Gurevich as well as by B\"orger and St\"ark for Abstract State Machines (see \cite[p.66]{boerger:2003} or \cite[p.85]{gurevich:tocl2000}), also in accordance with Finite Model Theory \cite[p.16f.]{libkin:2004}.
+Note that any isomorphism between structures is uniquely defined by an isomorphism between sets of atoms as defined above.
+Therefore, throughout the article we will always refer to just one notion of isomorphism, and not make a pedantic distinction between isomorphisms between sets of atoms, base sets or states.

 An {\em input structure} is a finite structure $I$ over the subsignature comprising only the input names.
 Without loss of generality it can be assumed that only atoms appear in $I$\footnote{For this we refer to the remark in \cite[p.18]{blass:apal1999} on input structures.
-If the base set of a structure $I$ over the input signature contains sets, then there exists a structure $J$ isomorphic to $I$ with a base set consisting only of atoms.
-We may take this argument further.
-We can always consider an $n$-ary relation as a unary one taking $n$-tuples as arguments.
-These $n$-tuples can be represented by sets using the Kuratowski representation.
-While this produces again input structures containing sets, we can again replace them by isomorphic input structures containing only atoms.
-Tuples of different length can be well distinguished using colours.
-We will exploit this later when dealing with supports.}.
-If the finite set of atoms in the input structure is $A$, then $|A|$ is referred to as the {\em size} of the input.
-An {\em initial state} $S_0$ is a state over the base set $B = HF(A) \cup K$ which extends $I$ such that the domain of each dynamic function is empty.
+If the base set of a structure $I$ over the input signature contains sets, then there exists a structure $J$ isomorphic to $I$ with a base set consisting only of atoms.}.
+If the finite set of atoms in the input structure is $A$, then $|A|$ is referred to as the {\em size} of the input\footnote{Alternatively, we could define the size of the input structure by the total number of tuples in all input relations.
+However, as this is polynomial in $|A|$, it will not make a difference when dealing with polynomial time complexity.}.
+An {\em initial state} $S_0$ is a state over the base set $B = \textit{HF\/}(A) \cup K$ which extends $I$ such that the domain of each dynamic function is empty.
 We call $S_0 = State(I)$ the {\em initial state generated by $I$}.
-To emphasise the dependence on $I$, we also write $HF(I)$ instead of $B$.
+To emphasise the dependence on $I$, we also write $\textit{HF\/}(I)$ instead of $B$.